Track 1 ///

 Track 10 /// Bioplastics and Biodegradation: Sustainable Pathways for Circular Bioeconomy

-Short Biography of Organizers
+Biography of Organizers:

 Assoc.
-Prof. Dr. Gülizar Kurtoğlu Akkaya, Necmettin Erbakan University, Türkiye
+Prof. Dr. Gülizar Kurtoğlu Akkaya is an academician in

 Dr. Kurtoğlu Akkaya has extensive experience in both national